vjards/drawing-app/README.md

 # Go Picasso
 # How Go Picasso Works
+Click and press down on the canvas to start drawing your picture.
+To add circles, double click on the canvas to create circles all over the canvas.
 (insert gif)
 # Toolbar
 - *Undo*  - Erase your previous drawing mistake.